 subscribe to ourNewsletter

-U-shaped kitchen layouts (occasionally known as C-shaped) are popular for homeowners looking to maximize space without sacrificing functionality.
+U-shaped kitchen design layouts (occasionally known as C-shaped) are popular for homeowners looking to maximize space without sacrificing functionality.
 Along with plenty of cabinet storage, they offer flexibility in decor and can be integrated into any space, large or small.
 The term “U-shaped” refers to three connecting walls of cabinets, with an open space in the middle for entry.
-This layout is handy for cooking connoisseurs because it is easy to create an efficient kitchen work triangle (the distance between the fridge, stove and sink).
+This layout is handy for cooking connoisseurs because it is easy to create an efficient kitchen work triangle (the distance between the fridge, stove, and sink).

-In U-shaped kitchen layouts, the smaller kitchen work triangle means less bumping into the cook when guests enter the kitchen.
-It also facilitates a smoother workflow for the cook, reducing time to prepare meals.
+In U shaped kitchen layouts, the smaller kitchen work triangle means less bumping into the cook when guests enter the kitchen.
+It also facilitates a smoother workflow for the cook, reducing the time to prepare meals.
 Plus, the U-shape creates three handy kitchen stations that are set apart from one another.
 Because there are three separate areas of counter space, two or three people can work at the same time without a problem.

-If a U-shaped kitchen sounds like the ideal layout for your remodel, read on to learn 10 great ways to optimize the design in terms of both style and function.
+If a U-shaped kitchen sounds like the ideal layout for your Kitchen remodel, read on to learn 10 great ways to optimize the design in terms of both style and function.

-Opt For White & Bright
+1. Opt For White & Bright

 Why go for an all-white kitchen?
 The main benefit is plenty of reflected light, creating the illusion of a larger space.
 Plus, a white kitchen never fails to feel chic and modern.
 You won’t need to worry about future kitchen updates, as the color white is timeless and well-loved by all home buyers when it comes time for resale.
-This white U-shaped kitchen features a large white marble peninsula with waterfall effect for added drama.
+This white U-shaped kitchen features a large white marble peninsula with a waterfall effect for added drama.
 We love the contrast of the dark wood floors against the surrounding light and bright finishes.

 Get your FREE 3D kitchen design today!Start Now

-Make Simplicity Your Secret Weapon
+2. Make Simplicity Your Secret Weapon

 In this small U-shaped kitchen, simple finishes and a subdued color palette create a relaxing, no-frills space well-suited for preparing meals.
-Although this layout is compact, it creates the ultimate kitchen work triangle: the stove and sink are a foot away, and the fridge (out of picture) is a few steps in the other direction.
+Although this layout is compact, it creates the ultimate kitchen work triangle: the stove and sink are a foot away, and the fridge (out of the picture) is a few steps in the other direction.

 3D Kitchen Visualizer Tool